Simucube/simucube-docs.github.io/docs/Tuner/wheelbase/WheelbaseSettings.md

 ### Audible notifications

 Some audible notifications can be turned off with this setting.
-However no device safety related audible notifications such as high torque mode beeps are affected.
+However, no device safety related audible notifications such as high torque mode beeps are affected.

 ### Additional torque clipping notification